strapdata/elassandra/docs/elassandra/source/enterprise.rst

 License management
 ------------------

 Enterprise plugin require a valid license.
-You can request strapdata for a free 30 day trail license or purchase a souscription including technical support for Elassandra.
-If your licence expire, the enterprise bundle operates in a restricted mode until a valid license is installed.
+You can request  for a free 30 days trail license or purchase a souscription including technical support for Elassandra.
+If your license expires, the enterprise plugin operates in a restricted mode until a valid license is installed.

 .. cssclass:: table-bordered